nine7nine/Xenomai-Archlinux/README.md

 (Again!)
 You may want adjust your PATH, to include the /bin && /demo folders.

-Mercury Core must be used with a PREEMPT_RT_FULL kernel; you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
-Basically, any PREEMPT_RT_FULL kernel.
+Mercury Core will need an -rt kernel.
+You can install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus). however, I didn't make the package depend on any particular kernel, like I did with cobalt/linux-xenomai..